sharmavins23/Binary-Decoder/README.md

 This parameter can instead be wired to another input in order to modulate and control the cycle speed.

+## Eight Bit Split Inverter

+The DIP switch input is active-LOW, so this module flips the bits before splitting them into two nibbles.
+These nibbles correspond to the individual hexadecimal characters.

 ## Helpful Links